funkonaut/funkonaut.github.io/_posts/1111-01-01-download-install.md

 ## What OpenSCAD is.
 OpenSCAD is a 3D modeling application available for Windows, Mac (OS X), and Linux.
 Open means its open source (ie anyone can view the applications code, make changes, or pose issues!), but what does the SCAD mean?
 SCAD stands for "Solid Computer Aided Design," this means that OpenSCAD allows you to build 3D models by combining different shapes (called primitives).
 <br><br>
 What is really interesting about OpenSCAD is that it is all scripting based, that means you define your 3D models only using text and math (don't worry its the fun kind of math!) which makes it accessible to non-visual designers.
+OpenSCAD scripts have the file extension (ending) ".scad".
 A script based modeling application has many of other benefits, but we won't get into those just yet.
 <br><br>
 We highly recommend you check out [OpenSCAD's website](https://openscad.org/) and [documentation](https://openscad.org/documentation.html) at some point.
 They have a lot of great learning resources, these lessons will cover most all of what they have to offer, but it is always a good idea to become acquainted with a program or languages documentation for troubleshooting and reference!
 <br><br><br>